casper-network/docs-archive/economics/index.rst

 Runtime
 ---------

-The runtime layer encompasses deployment and execution of smart contracts, session code, and other activity that performs computation on the global state.
+The runtime layer encompasses the deployment and execution of smart contracts, session code, and other activity that performs computation on the global state.
 This suggests potential markets for finite platform resources, such as markets for computing time and storage.
 Such markets could ensure that resources are allocated to their highest-value uses.
-Currently, however, we limit ourselves to metering compute time, measured as gas.
+Currently, however, we limit ourselves to `metering computing time <https://docs.casperlabs.io/en/latest/implementation/execution-semantics.html#measuring-computational-work>`_, measured as gas.
 Gas can be conceptualized as relative time use of different WASM operations and host-side functions.
 Use of storage is also presently assigned a gas cost.
-We do not currently have a pricing mechanism for metered gas, although an outstanding Casper Improvement Proposal (`CEP #22 <https://github.com/CasperLabs/ceps/pull/22>`_) suggests the implementation of a first-price gas auction similar to Ethereum's.
+We do not currently have a pricing mechanism for metered gas, although an outstanding Casper Enhancement Proposal (`CEP #22 <https://github.com/CasperLabs/ceps/pull/22>`_) suggests the implementation of a first-price gas auction similar to Ethereum's.
 The initial mainnet deploy selection mechanism will be based on FIFO.

-We expect to continue work on runtime resource markets, particularly gas futures (`CEP #17 <https://github.com/CasperLabs/ceps/pull/17>`_) after mainnet launch.
+We expect to continue work on runtime resource markets, particularly gas futures (`CEP #17 <https://github.com/CasperLabs/ceps/pull/17>`_).

 Agents (consensus layer)
 ^^^^^^^^^^^^^^^^^^^^^^^^^